 Does Piggybacking Still Work?

-It's not as easy to artificially boost your credit score because the credit industry has closed on in the loophole.
-Some credit card issuers do not report authorized user accounts to the credit bureaus or they only report the account when the authorized user actually has a credit card on the account.
-Credit scoring calculations have become more sophisticated, detecting when an authorized user account is actually legitimate and when you've been added to a stranger's account for the purpose of boosting your credit score.
+It's not as easy to artificially boost your credit score because the credit industry has closed in on the loophole.
+Some credit card issuers do not report authorized user accounts to the credit bureaus, or they only report the account when the authorized user actually has a credit card on the account.
+Credit scoring calculations have become more sophisticated, detecting when an authorized user account is legitimate and when you've been added to a stranger's account for the purpose of boosting your credit score.